 - Increased energy expenditure

-POSI prosthetist and technicians are trained and certified by the following manufactures for use of their products:
+POSI prosthetist and technicians are trained and certified by the following manufacturers for the use of their products:

 - Ottobock: Genium Knee, C-Leg Knee, Harmony Vacuum System, all LE Systems